Bexhill-on-Sea: Transport

 The town is served by the coastal railway line between Ashford and Brighton and has three railway stations, including Cooden Beach, Collington, and Bexhill.
 Regular trains run to Ashford, Brighton and London Victoria.

-Bexhill is served by 13 bus routes including school routes which serve the surrounding areas like Hastings, Battle, Conquest Hospital, Eastbourne and Pevensey Bay Asda (Free bus on Wednesdays).
-The area with the most bus services is between Sidley and Bexhill which has the route 2 (Asda free bus), 95, 97 & 98.
+Bexhill is served by 13 bus routes, including school routes which serve the surrounding areas like Hastings, Battle, Conquest Hospital, Eastbourne and Pevensey Bay Asda (Free bus on Wednesdays).
+The area with the most bus services is between Sidley and Bexhill, which has routes 2 (Asda free bus), 95, 97 & 98.

 The railway built by the Brighton, Lewes and Hastings Railway (later part of the London, Brighton & South Coast Railway) arrived on 27 June 1846, although the present station was not built until 1891, when the town had become popular as a resort.
 A second line, this time built by the South Eastern Railway and approaching the town from the north, was a branch line from Crowhurst via an intermediate station at Sidley to a terminus at Bexhill West.
 The line opened on 1 June 1902 and closed on 15 June 1964.
 The branch was also closed temporarily between 1 January 1917 and 1 March 1919 as an economy measure during the First World War.